syalunin/SG15-pseudopotentials/README.md

 ### Contact

-If you have any questions, please feel free to contact me via email syalunin@users.noreply.github.com
+If you are interested in this project, please feel free to contact me via email syalunin@users.noreply.github.com